 The teachings of Gnash ask people to define themselves in part by those things for which they are fearlessly willing to die or kill.

-As the Age of Trobules began, all Ogres developed the Ogre's Hunger.
-They became predatory and were no longer trusted by the other races.
-Shunned and persecuted, the Ogres pleaded for the Creator to help them.
-The Creator made Gnash a Power.
+For all of history Ogres have been afflicted by the Ogre's Hunger.
+Most are predatory, and all are shunned, persecuted, or hunted when discovered by people of the other races.
+One day many Ogres gathered and pleaded for the Creator to help them.
+The Creator brought them Gnash.
 Gnash rallied many of the Ogres and taught them to live in cooperative packs that fed on those neighbors who abhorred them.
 "Cannibals!" cried the members of the other races.
 "Justice!" cried Gnash.

 But Gnash soon became dissatisfied with leading the Ogres.
 He realized that he was serving their interests, and they saw him as a tool they were using.
 Gnash desired the reverence and devotion enjoyed by other Powers.
 He withdrew for several years.
 He reappeared with a new identiy: the patron of all ruthlessness, willing to elevate all who act with unbending loyalty to an ideal or person.